We specialise in sourcing Japanese-built cars less than 15 years old and we arrange the whole import process for

 Over time, many interesting models will become available under this rule that Australia has not previously had access to.
 However, other markets such as the USA also have their own 25 Year Rule (and Canada has a 15 Year Rule) so competition will be strong for the best classic cars.

 Vehicles imported under this rule are subject to minor compliance requirements including fitment of child restraint points for rear seats (if required) and 17-digit VIN plate (for non-European models), as well as an approved engineer’s sign-off.
-Requirements vary depending on age and type of vehicle and usually cost around $1,000, although there may be additional costs if side intrusion bars or retractable seat belts are required.
+Requirements vary depending on age and type of vehicle and usually cost between $1,000 to $2,000 depending on the vehicle.

 Road registration is completely separate to the federal Import Approval process and is controlled by State and Territory regulations.

 Left hand drive (LHD) vehicles are eligble for import under the 25 Year Rule but you should check with the Registration Authority in your State or Territory on the regulations that apply to the registration of LHD and modified vehicles as this varies and may be over 30 years old in some locations.

 Applies to all vehicle models newer than 25 years where at least 3 months have passed since the model was first made available in another country.

 Certain models that were sold here new can still be imported if they are “significantly different” versions of the locally sold model.

 An application must initially be made for each model to be evaluated, approved and added to the eligible model list.

-1st eligibility test for new SEVS – the same vehicle model CANNOT have been sold in Australia new (in full volume) by the manufacturer during the same time period.
+1st eligibility test for SEVS – the same vehicle model CANNOT have been sold in Australia new (in full volume) by the manufacturer during the same time period.

 This blocks many standard models of sedan, people mover and SUV sold new in Australia that you may be familiar with such as BMW, Mercedes, Audi, Porsche, Volkswagen, Peugot, Honda, Land Cruiser, Range Rover and so on – ie. if you could have bought the same year, make, model and specification new in Australia, then that vehicle cannot be imported secondhand under SEVS.